Quikler/turnoff_windefender/README.md

 ><p>Simple console script written in C++ that disables Windows Defender by modifying registry keys.</p>
 >
-><p><b>Warning</b>: Disabling Windows Defender can leave your computer vulnerable to threats.
-Use this script with caution and ensure you have alternative protection in place.</p>
 ><a href="https://github.com/Quikler/turnoff_windefender/releases">
 >  <img src="https://img.shields.io/github/v/release/Quikler/turnoff_windefender" />
 ></a>

 </div>

+> [!CAUTION]
+> Disabling Windows Defender can leave your computer vulnerable to threats.
+Use this script with caution and ensure you have alternative protection in place.

 ## Features

-- Disables Windows Defender by modifying registry keys
+- Disables Windows Defender by modifying registry keys.

 ## Installation